How To Find The Long Side Of A Right Triangle

 a² + b² = c²

 This elegant equation forms the basis for many calculations involving right triangles.
 It allows us to determine the length of the hypotenuse if we know the lengths of the other two sides.
-The Pythagorean theorem is not just a mathematical abstraction; it has profound implications and applications in various fields.
+Consider this: the Pythagorean theorem is not just a mathematical abstraction; it has profound implications and applications in various fields.
 Its discovery is attributed to the ancient Greek mathematician Pythagoras, and it remains one of the most fundamental and widely used theorems in mathematics.

 Beyond the Pythagorean theorem, trigonometric functions provide another powerful tool for finding the hypotenuse.
 These functions relate the angles of a right triangle to the ratios of its sides.
 The three primary trigonometric functions are sine (sin), cosine (cos), and tangent (tan).
-For an acute angle θ in a right triangle:

 • sin(θ) = Opposite / Hypotenuse